 Solution: Avoid stock photos, or spend some extra time searching for unique ones.

 If you don’t have the time or resources to create your own images, stock photos can be a convenient option.
 However, there are also a lot of cliché and overused stock photos out there — and by using any stock photo, your risk seeing it in other places, perhaps even on a competitor’s website.
 The obvious solution would be not to use stock photos at all and create your own original images instead, but if that’s not an option, you can at least spend some time going past the first page of search results to find something that’s a little different, and, more importantly, that is a really good match for your brand or purpose.

 Pro Tip: More and more resources for free stock photos have been popping up in recent years, which (despite being free) are still not used as often as paid sites.
 Plus, they often feature options that are more artistic and less run-of-the-mill, if you’re willing to spend a little time digging.
-Check out our article, “Free Stock Photos: 74 Best Sites to Find Awesome Free Images,” for a rated list of recommended resources.
+Check out our rated and recommended list of 74 free stock image resources.

 Solution: Make use of metadata options.

 Metadata is just a fancy word for the extra information that is embedded in your image file OR that you can add externally (like a caption or description).
 Some of this information is created automatically, such as the technical information that a camera records about a digital photo.
 Other pieces of textual information — image names and descriptions, keywords, captions — are optional or able to be edited.
 So why spend the extra time plugging in that information?
 For one, including some background information about your images often makes for a better user experience; but adding this type of data may also help your images show up more often in related search results.
 And more website traffic is always a good thing.